RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Will Human Rights Ombudsperson respond to appeals?

-Individual Jehovah's Witnesses have appealed to Tatyana Moskalkova, Human Rights Ombudsperson of the Russian Federation, the European Association of Jehovah's Witnesses told Forum 18 on 13 September.
-The Association is unaware, however, that any of them has received any assistance.
+Individual Jehovah's Witnesses have appealed to Tatyana Moskalkova, Human Rights Ombudsperson of the Russian Federation, Jehovah's Witnesses told Forum 18 on 13 September.
+They are unaware, however, that any of them has received any assistance.

-Forum 18 wrote to the office of Human Rights Ombudsperson Moskalkova on 7 September, asking why law enforcement agencies use armed force in operations against pacifist Jehovah's Witnesses, why so many people are in pre-trial detention, and whether the Ombudsperson's office is doing anything to help them.
+Forum 18 wrote to the office of Human Rights Ombudsperson Moskalkova on 7 September, asking why officials use armed force in operations against pacifist Jehovah's Witnesses, why so many people are in pre-trial detention, and whether the Ombudsperson's office is doing anything to help them.
 Forum 18 has received no response as of the end of the Moscow working day on 13 September.

 On 21 June, the Presidential Council on Human Rights asked Russia's General Prosecutor's Office to examine the legality of the recent prosecutions of Jehovah's Witnesses and take measures to protect their constitutional rights.
-"We do not, however, know of any consequences of this request," the European Association of Jehovah's Witnesses commented to Forum 18.
+"We do not, however, know of any consequences of this request," Jehovah's Witnesses told Forum 18.

 In early August, human rights organisation Memorial recognised the 29 Jehovah's Witnesses then known to be in pre-trial detention or under house arrest as political prisoners.
 "We demand an immediate end to all persecution of Jehovah's Witnesses for their religious affiliation," Memorial stated on its website on 3 August.
 They now list 41 Jehovah's Witnesses.